SarthakMishra/spotify-playlist-sorter/README.md

 - Always make a backup of important playlists before sorting
 - Rate limits apply to Spotify API calls
 - The authentication process requires a web browser and will open a new window
 - Make sure no other application is using port 8888 when running the authentication notebook
+- **Important Note**: This project scrapes track attributes (BPM, key, energy) from songdata.io as the Spotify Web API's "Get Track's Audio Features" endpoint has been deprecated.
+Due to the nature of web scraping, this project might not work if the structure of songdata.io changes.
+If you encounter any issues due to website structure changes, please feel free to open a Pull Request with the necessary updates.